Table of contents

-Later, we have continued to abstract from the database, adding JPA (Java Persistence API), an abstraction of which Hibernate is an implementation.
+Further on, we have continued to abstract from the database, adding JPA (Java Persistence API), an abstraction of which Hibernate is an implementation.

-A short time later, Spring-Data, which is an abstraction about data access.
+Shortly after, Spring-Data, which is an abstraction about data access.

 You can’t talk about ORMs without talking a little more about DBAs.
 These profiles knew SQL.
-And they knew it as well as a programmer knows Java or knows PHP.
+And they knew it as well as a programmer knows Java or PHP.

 @Entity